 Study abroad is more accessible than you think.
 There are many opportunities to find funding for study abroad, but it requires some planning and research.
 We have listed some resources below to help you find the financial support you need.

-The Nancy and Jonathan Wolf Golf Academic Initiative award has a purpose of facilitating programmatic exchange that will promote ties between UCF and the American University of Cairo (Egypt).
+The Nancy and Jonathan Wolf Global Academic Initiative award has a purpose of facilitating programmatic exchange that will promote ties between UCF and the American University of Cairo (Egypt).
 Awards are made based on evaluations of written applications and recommendations.
 Awards will vary depending on full-semester programs versus short term programs.

 The Boren Scholarship

 The David L. Boren Scholarship program supports undergraduate students to study abroad in areas of the world that are critical to U.S. interests.
 The scholarship provides up to $20,000 and is funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 The scholarship is open to all undergraduate students who are U.S. citizens at the time of application and are matriculated in an undergraduate degree program within the United States.

 The Benjamin A. Gilman International Scholarship program, run by the U.S. Department of State, enables students of limited financial means to study or intern abroad.
 The program aims to encourage students to study languages and areas of the world deemed critical to U.S. national security.
 Those with financial need and veterans of military service are encouraged to apply.

 For additional scholarship opportunities and information about study abroad, please visit UCF Study Abroad.